Automations¶

 Worked example: bathroom¶

-A bathroom with a Shower zone (slot 1) and a Toilet zone (slot 2) defined.
-The aim:
+A more sophisticated automation for a bathroom with a Toilet zone (zone 1) and a Shower zone (zone 2).

 Mapping to the three phases: